silderan/BasicSNMP/README.md

 ```
 #include "lib/snmplib.h"

+// void Encoder::setupGetRequest(int version, const StdString &comunity, int requestID, const OID &oid)
 void main()
 {
   SNMP::Encoder snmp;
-  snmp.setupGetRequest(1, "public", 2);
-  // or snmp.setupGetNextRequest(1, "public", 2);
+  snmp.setupGetNextRequest( 1, "public", 2, SNMP::OID("1.3.1.1.") );
+  // or snmp.setupGetRequest( 1, "public", 2, SNMP::OID("....") ); if you know the exact OID to request.
   StdByteVector bytes = snmp.encodeRequest();
 }
 ```

-Next step is to send it throu any UDP socket to the agent and wait for the reply.
+Next step is to send ```bytes``` through any UDP socket to the agent and wait for the reply.
 Then you can do something like that:
 ```
 void onDataReceived(const StdByteVector bytes)